MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 At the heart of these designs was a comprehensive dashboard page, detailed with data visualization charts.
 To account for the large datasets of our users, I designed a robust data table, equipped with extensive filtering capabilities, ensuring effective management of participants, mentorships, and program activities.
 An alert and notification system was improved to allow partners to more easily identify students in need of immediate support.
 A participant profile was showcasing individual data with data widgets and filterable tables.
 User data revealed that the vast majority of our users accessed our platform via desktop.
 Given the project's timeline and budget constraints, I chose to ensure the mobile experience was functional but not fully optimized.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-04.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="High-fidelity UIs in Figma. *Illustrations are intentionally non-specific due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-04.jpg" alt="Screenshot showing high-fidelity user interfaces in Figma" caption="High-fidelity UIs in Figma. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}

+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-04-bis.jpg" alt="Screenshot showing before and after of dashboard page" caption="Before / After of the dashboard page of the partner experience. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}

 ### Integration with Design System
 In crafting these refined UIs, I leaned heavily on a design system that I had recently championed at Mentor Collective, seamlessly integrating its elements— from the accessible color palette and clear typography to the streamlined layout and components— into the dashboard's new look.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-05.jpg" alt="Screenshot showing design system in Figma" caption="Excerpt of Design System in Figma. *Illustrations are intentionally non-specific due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-05.jpg" alt="Screenshot showing design system in Figma" caption="Excerpt of Design System in Figma. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}

 ### Preparation for Implementation
 Following the completion of the high-fidelity UIs, I collaborated closely with the Product Manager and Engineering Lead.
 To ensure my designs were easy to follow, I recorded a video walkthrough detailing their key elements.
 This approach, combined with discussions with the Product Manager, enabled us to write a clear set of requirements for the engineering team that would subsequently be used to create the engineering plan.